-- Your firm is conducting the year-end audit of the Company's 2014 financial statements. - You are the engagement partner on the engagement and are reviewing the Company's draft of its Statement of Cash Flows and the corresponding audit work papers. - New facts discovered: - The Company incurred \$100,000 in legal expense in connection with its issuance of the 3,000,000 shares on December 1, 2014; and - 500,000 of the 3,000,000 shares of its common stock issued on December 1, 2014 represented a non-cash transaction to settle prior liabilities in the amount of \$500,000.
+- Your firm is conducting the year-end audit of the Company's 2014 financial statements. - You are the engagement partner on the engagement and are reviewing the Company's draft of its Statement of Cash Flows and the corresponding audit work papers. - New fact discovered: - 500,000 of the 3,000,000 shares of its common stock issued on December 1, 2014 represented a non-cash transaction to settle prior liabilities in the amount of \$500,000.